AviatrixSystems/Docs/HowTos/config_paloaltoVM.rst

 =========================================================
-Setup Palo Alto VM-Series for POC
+Example Config for Palo Alto VM-Series
 =========================================================

 In this document, we provide an example to setup the VM-Series for you to validate that packets are indeed